Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 Things to Do in Morganton ALL Year

-Of course, there are tons of fun things to do in Morganton and Burke County all year and every weekend.
+Of course, there are many fun things to do in Morganton and Burke County every year and weekend.
 Weather and other unpreventable events may occur, so we do recommend contacting local businesses (we’ll provide links) before you visit.

 If you drive into downtown Morganton from I-40 (exit 105), the North Carolina School for the Deaf‘s beautiful campus is a nice setup of what’s to come.

-Driving through the hilly downtown is fun for the ups and downs but also views of Table Rock and surrounding mountains.
-Of course, there’s plenty to do downtown, beyond staring at the mountains and cool buildings around.
+Driving through the hilly downtown is fun for the ups and downs and views of Table Rock and surrounding mountains.
+Of course, there’s plenty to do downtown beyond staring at the mountains and cool buildings.

 Shopping